PrincipitoAce/CS50-Pset-8-Submission/README.md

 # Website submission for CS50 Pset 8
-# Repository formerly named principitoace.github.io
-# URL now in use elsewhere
+## NOTE: Repository formerly named principitoace.github.io, this URL is now in use for my personal website